InfinityMods/TDDz/TDDz/README.md

         @901002 = ~TDD - Espurta~
         @901003 = ~TDD - Purskal~
         @901004 = ~TDD - Riatavin~
         @999999 = ~Intruders!
 Kill the intruders!~
+	.DDSHEINA.tra/@11 = ~They were just outside, to the west of this inn.
+But I don't know... they've probably left by now.~ => ~They were just outside, to the east of this inn.
+But I don't know... they've probably left by now.~

 * Fixes/Tweaks/Changes *
 	.
+Entry point of Onset of the Darkest Day moved from Ellisime to Elhan (after Rillifan temple, talk to him) .
 XP granted by scripts are reduced to 10%
 	.
 XP granted by TDD creatures are reduded to 20% (creatures from vanilla game that appear in TDD keep their vanilla XP); Graz'zt XP set to 50k rather than 100k due to poor combat script
 	.
 Remove easy +1 STR/WIS/INT granted by Riatavin/Fleeques.cre after killing Graz'zt
 	.
 All TDD spell scrolls are replaced by SCRL75.ITM (Identify scroll but few quest items) .
 All TDD items are undroppable (but few quest items), meaning creatures use these items .
 Drow items decay after ONE_DAY and (MORNING or DAY) and (OUTDOOR or CITY) .
+Riatavin Inn 2nd floor is now accessible
+	.
 Remake cutscenes with Cutspy.cre
 	.
 Merge Bgarive.baf with Bgarive2.baf with Bgarive3.baf with Bgarive4.baf into Bgarive.baf with Cutspy.cre
 	.
-Prefixed every TDD timers and variables with "tz_" .
+Prefix every TDD timers and variables with "tz_"
+	.
 Relieve GLOBAL stacks by moving some of them to LOCALS/AREAs .
 Minimaps are replaced by EE minimaps
 	.
 Ice search maps are replaced by sand search map (2 areas in Trollford)